 School of Health Sciences

 Anthony has research interest in assistive technology, medical device development, and healthcare technology management.
 He has been invited to give lectures at universities, speak at technical meetings, and as plenary speakers at international conferences and symposia.
-In addition to peer-reviewed journal paper and conference proceeding publications, Anthony is the author of two books – “Medical Technology Management Practice” (2003) and “Biomedical Device Technology: Principles and Design” (2016, 1st edition in 2008).
+He is an associate editor of the Journal of Medical and Biological Engineering.
+In addition to peer-reviewed journal paper and conference proceeding publications, Anthony is the author of two books – “Medical Technology Management Practice” (2003) and “Biomedical Device Technology: Principles and Design” (3rd ed.
+2023, 2nd ed.
+2016, 1st ed.
+2008).

 Anthony was nominated and received the “Outstanding Canadian Biomedical Engineer Award” in 2007 from the Canadian Medical and Biological Engineering Society (CMBES) for outstanding contributions to the field of biomedical engineering.
-In 2015, he was recognized and awarded fellow of CMBES for his exceptional record of accomplishments and service to biomedical engineering, and bringing significant value to the Society and the profession.
+In 2015, he was recognized and awarded fellow of CMBES for his exceptional record of accomplishments and service to biomedical engineering and bringing significant value to the Society and the profession.
 Anthony was also the recipient of the 2009 BCIT Alumni Association’s “Excellence in Teaching and Research Award” for making a tangible difference in helping BCIT to produce exceptional graduates and has enhanced BCIT’s world class reputation.
+In 2023, he was inducted as Fellow of the Engineering Institute of Canada (EIC), in recognition of excellent in engineering and services to the profession and to society.

 DipT (BME), BTECH ( Electronics)